Show Details: March 2014

 During the first panelist round, Peter was about to give Faith a hint and he said "here's your excuse" instead of "here's your hint".
 Hilarity ensued.

 When Peter was reading the first Not My Job question, he said "In 2011, an undercover sting, ha, run by...".
 The "ha" was in reference to The Police's front man Sting.
-After answering the last Not My Job question, Steward sung a dramatic tune as Peter was about to say that the answer was correct.
-While Peter rejected Steward's answer and started to explain the correct answer, Steward sung a "fail" tune in response.
+After answering the last Not My Job question, Stewart sung a dramatic tune as Peter was about to say that the answer was correct.
+While Peter rejected Stewart's answer and started to explain the correct answer, Stewart sung a "fail" tune in response.

 Not too much laughter (or groaning) happened when Peter Sagal used "rhymean" as the Listener Limerick Challenge pun prior to the second panelist round.
 Peter then stated, "that one was good".